-Volkswagen says considering factory closures in Germany
+Volkswagen Says Considering Factory Closures In Germany

-German automotive giant Volkswagen said Monday it could close production sites in Germany, as the auto industry struggles to manage rising costs.
+FRANKFURT, Germany - German automotive giant Volkswagen said on Monday it could close production sites in Germany, as the auto industry struggles to manage rising costs.

 "In the current situation, even plant closures at vehicle production and component sites can no longer be ruled out," Volkswagen said in an internal memo sent to employees and seen by AFP.